railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 To see the effects of this installation change the preferences of your user to change the working language.
 The main menu is immediately translated in the selected language.
 If you're using the GTK client you'll first have to close the menu then open a new main menu to start seeing things in the new language.

-.. tip::   **More information**  *Navigating the menu*
+.. note:: Navigating the menu

 	From this point in the book navigation from the main menu is written as a series of menu entries connected by the > character.
-Instead of seeing “Select Administration in the Menu toolbar then click Translations > Load New Language” you'll just get “use menu Administration > Translations > Load New Language”.
+Instead of seeing “Select Administration in the Menu toolbar then click Translations > Load New Language” you'll just get “use menu *Administration > Translations > Load New Language*”.

 .. index:: Requests